All Episodes

 He has got Jordan over there.

-He's got the this this region of the world is a boiling cauldron right now.
+He's got this region of the world is a boiling cauldron right now.

 He has some practical realities that he has to deal with.

-And one of them is he if if if he comes out right now and makes himself look like a puppet of the United States of America, he's got all kinds of problems in his own country with his neighbors and perhaps some of his population.
+And one of them is if he comes out right now and makes himself look like a puppet of the United States of America, he's got all kinds of problems in his own country with his neighbors and perhaps some of his population.

 It's also Israel.